BLCM/BLCMods/Borderlands 2 mods/55tumbl/Elemental Banshee Maya/README.md

 Thanks to the people who made this kind of modding possible and practical (Shadowevil, LightChaosMan, etc).
 Thanks to Apocalyptech for his BPD graph generator, this thing is so damn useful.

+# Change log
+[2018-08-09] v1.1: Fixed an error in the calculation of reflected bullet damage for Kinetic Reflection.
+[2018-08-05] v1.0.